 How to Select All Slide Objects in Google Slides

 The steps in this article were performed in the desktop version of Google Chrome, but will also work in other desktop browsers like Edge or Safari.
 If you have inadvertently added a new slide in the middle of your presentation, this article will show you how to quickly move it to the end of the slideshow.
+If you just need to delete a single text box instead, then you can read this article for steps on how to do that.

 Step 1: Navigate to your Google Drive at https://drive.google.com and open the slideshow containing the slide you need to modify.